By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

-Antimony (Sb).
-Diagram of the nuclear composition and electron configuration of an atom of antimony-121 (atomic number: 51), the most common isotope of this element.
-The nucleus consists of 51 protons (red) and 70 neutrons (blue).
-The stability of an element's outer electrons determines its chemical and physical properties.
+Diagram of the nuclear composition, electron configuration, and valence orbitals of an atom of antimony-122 (atomic number: 51), an isotope of this element.
+The nucleus consists of 51 protons (blue) and 71 neutrons (red).
+The stability of an element's outer (valence) electrons determines its chemical and physical properties.
 Antimony is a metalloid in group 15, period 5, and the p-block of the periodic table.
 This toxic metal has a melting point of 630 degrees Celsius.
 It is used in alloys, with its compounds used in fire retardants.

 Model release not required.
 Property release not required.